 Kansas City Wrongful Death Lawyer

-Our experienced wrongful death lawyers at Bertram & Graf, L.L.C. understand
+Our experienced wrongful death lawyers at

-the difficulties you and your family are facing.
-Each of our attorneys
+Bertram & Graf, L.L.C. understand the difficulties you and your family are facing.
+Each of our

-to better represent your case.
+in order to better represent your case.

-To request a complimentary case review, call our firm at (888) 398-2277.
+request a complimentary case review, call our firm at (888) 398-2277.

 According to Missouri law, a wrongful death is “"the death of